And we dance, To a whispered voice;

 You probably have played several, too.
 There is nothing wrong with playing these roles.
 But like we do in perfecting our golf swing or crafting the perfect cup of coffee, hopefully…eventually…we find a sweet spot.
 We find that one type of role within which we could stay in character for the rest of our lives.

-Roles help reveal what comes easy to us.
-On a deeper level we call these traits, talents, and strengths.
+Roles help reveal what comes easily to us.
+On a deeper level, we call these traits, talents, and strengths.
 Over time we experiment with different roles to determine our interests.
 I see roles as hugely important because the results of these experiences ultimately inform us about our deepest work.

 The Early Years

 The path to my deepest work has been anything but linear.
 As an aspiring actor in high school, I was the poster boy for ‘Most Likely To Succeed.’
 My yearbooks were filled with remarks like, “Remember me when you accept your first Academy Award,” and “Be sure to sign my yearbook so that I have your autograph for when you’re too famous to remember me.”

 It seemed that my destiny to be a performer; to impact others with my ability to delve deeply into the character and bring the intimate detail of their struggle to the screen, small or large.
 With roles to my credit such as the overbearing father Lord Capulet in Romeo & Juliet, the mentally challenged Charley in Flowers for Algernon, and other lead and supporting roles, I was poised for greater roles and larger venues.